“A Stranger in My House? No Way!”

 “When I work with an older adult who is resistant to care, I start by talking about how remarkable they are for reaching this point being fully independent.
 I recognize that accepting care can be difficult, but remind them that needing it is completely normal.”

 Your loved one is resistant to care for a reason.
 Listen closely, ask questions, and try to understand what is emotionally at stake.
 Empathize, let them know that you care deeply, and show that you are doing your best to understand and to address their concerns.

 4. Focus on the positive

-When discussing care options with your loved one, highlight the benefits that care will bring them.
+When discussing care options with an older adult who refuses care, highlight the benefits that care will bring them.
 For example, point out that hiring a caregiver to help with errands and housekeeping will free up their time for a favorite hobby or activity.
 It can also help to remind your loved one that getting care now may help prevent a fall or other health crises in the future.
 Home Care is not just for those who need help around the clock—in fact, hiring a caregiver just a few hours per week can help seniors remain independent in their own homes for longer.